MattiaSarti/neural-network-in-cpp/README.md

         <img src="https://github.com/MattiaSarti/toy-neural-network-in-cpp/blob/main/readme_pictures/predictions_before_and_after_training.png" alt="...loading..."  width="1200"/>
     </p>

-This capability of learning non-linear patterns is quite charming, isn't it?
+    This capability of modeling non-linear patterns is quite charming, isn't it?

-*Interestingly, I was not able to reach such a good validation MSE with ReLU and Sigmoid activation functions but only [with Leaky ReLU](https://github.com/MattiaSarti/neural-network-in-cpp/blob/main/main.cpp#L14), which 1) does not suffer from the vanishing/exploding gradient problems while Sigmoid does (same advantage as ReLU) and 2) prevents gradients from "dying" when inputs are negative contrarily to ReLU, as always reported in literature.*

 #### A Note on Reproducibility
 Results are perfectly reproducible as all sources of randomness (dataset creation and splitting, weight initialization) have seen their seeds fixed.\